Neumi/esp32_camera_webstream/README.md

 I havent found a working repository that streams ESP32 camera images in real time to a web backend.
 This sovles this issue.

 # How to run?
-1. Open the ESP32 code in your Arduino IDE, install all missing libraries, change the ssid, password and websockets_server_host.
+1. Open the ESP32 code in your Arduino IDE, install all missing libraries, change the `ssid`, `password` and `websockets_server_host`.
 Upload the code to you ESP32 AI Thinker Cam board.
 Please test the Arduino camera example before you test this code!

 2. Install the missing python requirements using pip: `pip install pillow websockets flask asyncio`